johnlaine1/MHC-Websites/sites/all/modules/admin_menu/README.txt

   is not displayed to a user who is not a member of a role with the "Administer users" permission.

-* Customize the menu settings in Administration Â» Configuration and modules Â» Administration Â» Administration menu.
+* Customize the menu settings in Administration » Configuration and modules » Administration » Administration menu.

 * To prevent administrative menu items from appearing twice, you may hide the "Management" menu block.